DevoInc/python-sdk/docs/api.md

                           hh:mm:ss).
 For valid formats see devo.common README --to TEXT               To date, and time for the query (YYYY-MM-DD hh:mm:ss).
+For valid formats see devo.common README -user, --user           User for the api.
+  -app_name, --ap_name    App Name for the api.
+  -comment, --comment     Comment free for the queries.
-For valid formats see devo.common README --help                  Show this message and exit.
+  --help                  Show this message and exit.
 ```